devkral/django-fast-ratelimit/README.md

     Used headers are: `Forwarded`, `X-Forwarded-For`

 ## Update Notes:

+in version 5.0.0 the package was renamed to django_fast_ratelimit for having an unique namespace.
+Reason, we have now a companion library: django-fast-iprestrict
+Sorry for the big breaking change.

 in version 4.0.0 most parameters were made keyword only (helps finding bugs).